medwatt/Notes/Linux/README.md

 - Copy the current data directory to the new location: `sudo cp -rp /var/lib/docker/* "/path/to/your/new/docker/root/"`
 - Rename or delete the old docker directory: `sudo mv /var/lib/docker /var/lib/docker.old`
 - Restart the docker daemon: `sudo systemctl restart docker.service`

+## ssh authentication

+**SSH** (Secure Shell) is a secure protocol used to remotely log into and execute commands on a computer.
+One of the main features of SSH is secure authentication, which ensures that only authorized users are able to access a system.

+There are two main methods of authentication in SSH: password-based authentication and public key authentication.

+**Password-based** authentication is the simplest and most common form of authentication in SSH.
+It works by prompting the user to enter their username and password, which are then transmitted to the server and checked against the stored user credentials.
+If the username and password match, the user is granted access.

+**Public key** authentication, on the other hand, uses a pair of cryptographic keys – a public key and a private key – to authenticate the user.
+The public key is stored on the server, and the private key is stored on the client machine.
+When the user tries to log in to the server, the server generates a challenge and encrypts it with the user's public key.
+The client then uses its private key to decrypt the challenge and sends the decrypted challenge back to the server.
+If the decrypted challenge matches the original challenge, the user is granted access.

+Public key authentication provides several advantages over password-based authentication, including stronger security and the ability to automate login processes.
+However, it also requires more setup and configuration, as the public and private keys need to be generated and properly distributed.

+Public key authentication in SSH can be set up in several ways.
+The most straight-forward way is given below.

+1. Generate a public/private key pair on your local machine:

+    ```bash
+    ssh-keygen -t rsa -b 4096
+    ```

+    The `ssh-keygen` command will prompt you for a location to store the key pair.
+By default, the keys will be stored in `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.

+2. Copy the public key to the server:

+    ```bash
+    ssh-copy-id username@server_ip_or_hostname
+    ```

+    Replace `username` with your username on the server and `server_ip_or_hostname` with the IP address or hostname of the server.
+    You'll be prompted for your password to complete the copy process.

+3. Test the public key authentication:

+    ```bash
+    ssh username@server_ip_or_hostname
+    ```

+    If the public key authentication is set up correctly, you should be able to log in to the server without being prompted for a password.